Kano Computing: Links to Kanye West

 In January 2019, American musician and businessman Kanye West met Alex Klein during a chance encounter at the CES technology show in Las Vegas.

-Through early 2019, the company was said to have been collaborating with West on an undisclosed technology product, later revealed in August 2021 to be the Donda Stem Player.
+Through early 2019, the company was said to have been collaborating with West on an undisclosed technology product, later revealed in August 2021 to be the Stem Player.

 In November 2019, CEO Klein contributed lyrics to the Jesus Is King track "Water".

-In October 2021, Kano began shipping the Donda Stem Player.
+In October 2021, Kano began shipping the Stem Player.

-In January 2023, in light of West's antisemitic remarks, Kano announced that their collaboration with West has ended, and that the Donda Stem Player would be discontinued.
+In January 2023, in light of West's antisemitic remarks, Kano announced that their collaboration with West has ended, and that the Stem Player would be discontinued.

 Recognition

-In 2015, Kano won the reddot design award 2015.
+In 2015, Kano won the Red Dot Design Award in 2015.

 In October 2016, the company began to work with Serbian tennis player Novak Djokovic and his charitable foundation to deliver computer kits to Serbian children.

 In 2019, Kano was ranked number 24 on Fast Company's 50 Most Innovative Companies list.
 The company also received Time's Invention of the Year awards in 2018 and 2019.
 In 2014, the company was awarded a Golden Lion at the Cannes Lions global marketing awards.
 They were also the recipient of a Webby Award and a CES Award in 2015 and 2018 respectively.